Do you know your ultraviolet blacklight UVA from your germicidal UVC?

-Again, ensure these bulbs are handled and disposed of with care.
-Here’s that link again with more information about the safe handling and disposal of lightbulbs.
+Again, ensure these ultra violet light bulbs are handled and disposed of with care.
+Here’s that link again with more information about the safe handling and disposal of light bulbs.

 These lamps have the shortest UV wavelengths (between 200-280nm) and as a result are potentially the most harmful.
 Accordingly, extra care should be taken when handling and using these types of UV lights.

 The type of UV radiation these light bulbs emit targets the DNA of microorganisms, causing cell death or making reproduction impossible.
 They’re certainly not the type of light bulbs to be used in the home.
 They’re mainly used in professional and industrial environments in processes such as: